William Wirt (attorney general): Grave robbery

+In the early 2000s, after a series of mysterious phone calls to Congressional Cemetery in Washington D.C., it was discovered that in the 1970s someone had broken into the Wirt Tomb and stolen Wirt's skull.
+After the skull was recovered from the house of a historical memorabilia collector, Robert L. White, it spent time in D.C.
+Council member Jim Graham's office while he tried to get it returned to its rightful crypt.
+Finally in 2005 investigators from the Smithsonian Institution were able to determine the skull (which had gold block letters saying "Hon.
+Wm.
+Wirt" painted on the tin box containing it) was indeed his and had it returned.

 Published works

 Wirt's earliest work was Letters of the British Spy, which he first contributed to the Richmond Argus in 1803, and which won immediate popularity.
 The letters are chiefly studies of eloquence and eloquent men, are written in a vivid and luxuriant style, and may be regarded, in spite of the exceptional excellence of "The Blind Preacher", as rather a prophecy of literary skill than its fulfilment.
 They were soon afterward issued in book form (Richmond, 1803; 10th ed., with a biographical sketch of the author by Peter H. Cruse, New York, 1832).

-In 1808 Wirt wrote for the Richmond Enquirer essays entitled The Rainbow, and in 1810, with Dabney Carr, George Tucker, and others, a series of didactic and ethical essays, entitled The Old Bachelor, which, collected, passed through several editions (2 vols., 1812).
+In 1808, Wirt wrote for the Richmond Enquirer essays entitled The Rainbow, and in 1810, with Dabney Carr, George Tucker, and others, a series of didactic and ethical essays, entitled The Old Bachelor, which, collected, passed through several editions (2 vols., 1812).
 These papers treat of female education, Virginian manners, the fine arts, and especially oratory.
 An essay from this collection, "Eloquence of the Pulpit", a vigorous and passionate protest against coldness in this genre, has been singled out for praise.

 In October 1826, Wirt delivered before the citizens of Washington a discourse on the lives and characters of the ex-presidents John Adams and Thomas Jefferson, who had died on 4 July of the same year (Washington, 1826).
 The London Quarterly Review, in a paper on American oratory several years afterward, pronounced this discourse "the best which this remarkable coincidence has called forth".
 In 1830 Wirt delivered an address to the literary societies of Rutgers College, which, after its publication by the students (New Brunswick, 1830), was republished in England, and translated into French and German.